OAU explains why Peter Obi’s lecture venue was rejected

 PDP governor speaks after meeting Peter Obi

-Meanwhile, Legit.ng also reported that Peter Obi had met with Bauchi State Governor Bala Mohammed in a closed-door session at the Government House Presidential Lounge in Bauchi.
+Meanwhile, Legit.ng also reported that Peter Obi met with Bauchi state Governor Bala Mohammed in a closed-door session at the Government House Presidential Lounge in Bauchi.

 The discussions had been linked to evolving political developments and possible future alignments among key political actors.